 Christ the Redeemer statue as a point of orientation

 But before we hit the beach and forget about life in the real world, we have arranged to meet Nina Chini Gani at a nearby metro station.
-Nina is a Rio native and a student of graphic design.
+Nina is a Rio native and graphic designer.
 Her Rio Street Art Tour is the perfect way to become street-level friends with this gigantic city.
 On a mission to teach us about the history of street art in Rio, Nina is about to take us to neighbourhoods, through road tunnels and down alleys which we first-time visitors had been told to avoid at all cost.

 Nina begins the tour with a crash course in orientation: “You can always figure out where you are by looking at the Christ the Redeemer statue.
 The statue is facing the harbour in the east, his right arm is pointing towards Ipanema Beach in the south and his left arm is directed to the north.”